 Additional youth support services

 Centre for Clinical Intervention: Assert Yourself is a workbook on communicating well and assertiveness

 headspace Group Chats host many discussions for young people with clinicians on a range of topics.
 You can join the chat or view the transcripts.
 Log in or create a headspace website account to see what chats are coming up or happening now.

-headspace Peer Support Chats host weekly discussions for young people by young people.
+headspace also hosts chats led by peers with weekly discussions for young people by young people.
 You can join the chat or view the transcripts.
 Log in or create a headspace website account to see what chats are coming up or happening now.

 headspace interactive activities can help you reflect on your needs, engage in skill building and set meaningful goals to improve mental health and wellbeing.
 These include unhelpful thoughts, problem solving and self-compassion.